zlatozar/TigerLanguage/SemanticAnalysis/Notes.md

 - In list constructions during _fold_ initial types should be used.
 Specify them.

+- May be parser is not good enough in some situations.
+Check parser output.

 - Use helper functions for type comparison.

 - Start with simple examples to test current development progress.

-- Before start implementing logic it is a good idea to have marks that trace the path.
+- Before start implementing semantic analyzer it is a good idea to have marks that trace the path.
 Use `!` for implemented and `?` that are not.
   Here is mine: